swang9/CS101/README.md

 - change ArtistAccount to use ArrayList instead of arrays
 - change UserAccount to use ArrayList instead of arrays
 - add UserAccount method to add a new Playlist to their playlists
+- txt file database of all Songs and Users
 - integrate GUI with backend
 - final testings